rippedpiracy/docs/About.md

 ## Transparency

 The Ripped Guide stores no cookies on one's browser, doesn't use IndexedDB and only stores one value (the theme switch) in Local Storage.
+The Ripped Guide uses Google Analytics to gauge site activity.
+This does __not__ log any personal information apart from country of request.

 ## Contributing